 - $45 application fee

 The cost for applying to SFA is $45.
 You’ll pay this at the end of the application process.
 Check here to see if you qualify for an application fee waiver.

 Decision letters should arrive within 2-3 weeks of submitting a complete application.
 Once you apply, you’ll get your own mySFA account within one week. mySFA is the official communication method of the university, so it’s important that you log on and set up your account.

 Log on and set up your mySFA account right away.
 Financial aid awards, housing assignments, orientation confirmation and class registration are all done through mySFA.

 Get started early!
 You don’t have to be admitted to apply for aid and scholarships.
 Learn more about the different aid options that may be available to you, like grants, loans, scholarships and more.

 State law requires that new students have a bacterial meningitis vaccine at least 10 days prior to enrollment.
-You must submit your shot record to the office of Admissions.
-The Office of Admissions will share this information with the Department of Residence Life as it’s also required in order to receive your housing assignment.
+You must submit your shot record to the Office of Admissions by email, fax or mail using the contact information below.
+The Office of Admissions will share this information with the Department of Residence Life, as it’s also required in order to receive your housing assignment.